 7 pages were found with this tag.

-In this episode, at the traditional time of the year where companies are planning their projects for the next year, or years, Ricardo talks about the three factors that complicate the way that we should approach the process of selecting projects in a portfolio.
+In this episode, at the traditional time of the year when companies are planning their projects for the next year or years, Ricardo talks about the three factors that complicate how we should approach selecting projects in a portfolio.

 In this podcast, Ricardo explains when it's necessary to detail or not a project during the prioritization process within the portfolio management.
 He also talks about some types of information needed to detect which are the most viable projects for an organization.

 In this videocast Ricardo presents the most common criteria to select and classify projects.

 In the second installment of a two-part series, Ricardo talks about other criteria that should be considered while selecting projects.
 He explains that the weight of each criterion depends on the company's scenario, and that the selection of projects for the portfolio must be made using multiple criteria.